AntBap23/AntBap23/README.md

 <h2 align="left">Hi!
-My name is Anthony Baptiste and I'm an Information Systems Student at Northern Illinois University.
-As well as a IT Data Analyst Intern</h2>
+My name is Anthony Baptiste and I'm an Information Systems Student at Northern Illinois University</h2>

 ###